catenax-eV/catenax-ev.github.io/docs/standards/CX-0001-EDCDiscoveryAPI/CX-0001-EDCDiscoveryAPI.md

----
-title: Introduction
-sidebar_position: 1
-slug: CX-0001-v1.0-introduction
-pagination_prev: null
-pagination_next: null
----

-## CX-0001 EDC Discovery API v.1.0.2
+# CX-0001 EDC Discovery API v.1.0.2

 ## ABSTRACT

 The definition and introduction of a cross-industry standard for the discovering of EDC instances is crucial for the networking of OEMs, suppliers, consumers, and industrial partners to automatically look up services and data.
 In a high competing eco systems data are the new oil.
 Even meta data on data offerings can provide business sensitive information.
 Hence even meta data for data offerings will be secured via an EDC endpoint.

 As the Catena-X network expands, a sizable amount of data assets will be available via EDC connection technology.
-It could be difficult toefficiently identify the proper EDC endpoint within the network.
+It could be difficult to efficiently identify the proper EDC endpoint within the network.

 To be GAIA-X compliant each EDC endpoint must provide a Self Description (SD) of type ServiceOffering.
 Based on these SD a Data & Service Discovery Service must be provided to easily look up suitable EDC instances to query data offerings efficiently.

 ## 1. Introduction

 Participants do not want their personal information made public.
 As a result, these may only be searched indirectly, which necessitates knowing or establishing who the data should be obtained from.
 Because no one wants to examine every EDC instance (load of the net, latency becomes ever larger with increasing number of participants, procedure does not scale thus).
 As a result, the number of EDC instances requested must be limited by suitable filters.
 As a result, subscribers must first determine who may have the data depending on their specific circumstances.
 This is performed by utilizing the EDC discovery service.
 The Business Partner Number (BPN) is currently the only criterion provided for restricting the EDC instances in question.

 This standard has not the scope and intention to be a general solution pattern to search and discover any service and data offer.
 It is limited to look up the EDC instance in front of these service and data offerings.

 ### 1.1 Audience & Scope